google/fonts/.github/ISSUE_TEMPLATE/1_add-axis.md

 ## Font Project introducing the axis

-(Provide the name and github repo of the font introducing the axis)
+(Provide the name and GitHub repo of the font introducing the axis)

 ## Validate the incoming custom axis against the Axis Registry

-Please inspect the current [Axis Registry](https://github.com/googlefonts/axisregistry/tree/main/Lib/axisregistry/data) and verify if there is already a custom axis that could be used for the variation purpose on the font.
-We should look to ensure it's not a duplicated concept.
+Please inspect the current [Axis Registry](https://github.com/googlefonts/axisregistry/tree/main/Lib/axisregistry/data) and determine if there is already a custom axis that could be used for the variation purpose on the font.
+We should ensure it's not a duplicated concept.

-## Super short description of what the axis does
+## Short description of what the axis does

+Describe the effect of the axis in the font.
+Over what does it operates (stems, terminals, serifs, etc) how changes happen.

 ## Image